SebastianRValdivia/WritingTheTabulaRasa/docs/SoftwareCodeDocumentation/UserStories/index.md

 - User click note and sees the delete button
 - User click the delete button and is ask to confirm
 - User confirms and note is deleted, children are moved one level above

+### Delete a research

+- User goes to the research page
+- User click on delete research button
+- User is prompted with a confirmation
+- User confirms an confirms and deletes the research

 ### Delete task